FAA Part 145 Recordkeeping Standards: Procedural Workflow for Digital Compliance Pipelines

 self.dlq.append(dlq_entry)

-self.logger.critical(f"Payload routed to DLQ: {dlq_entry['station_id']}")
+self._log.critical("Payload routed to DLQ: station=%s", dlq_entry["station_id"])

 Compliance Integration Notes

-1. Retention Enforcement: The pipeline does not implement deletion logic.
-FAA Part 145 record retention is enforced at the storage tier via lifecycle policies.
-The pipeline’s sole responsibility is immutable ingestion and validation.
+1. Retention enforcement — the pipeline does not implement deletion logic.
+FAA Part 145 record retention is enforced at the storage tier via lifecycle policies; the pipeline’s sole responsibility is immutable ingestion and validation.

-2. Certificate Validation: Technician certificate numbers are validated via regex pattern matching.
+2. Certificate validation — technician certificate numbers are validated via regex pattern matching.
 In production, integrate a synchronous lookup against the FAA Airman Certification Database or an internal IAM directory to verify active status and rating applicability.

-4. Regulatory Reference: Always cross-reference pipeline validation rules against the current FAA Part 145 Code of Federal Regulations to account for advisory circular updates and rulemaking amendments.
+4. Regulatory reference — always cross-reference pipeline validation rules against the current FAA Part 145 Code of Federal Regulations to account for advisory circular updates and rulemaking amendments.